Hidden moisture in walls causing bubbling paint, yellow stains, and warped baseboard near window

 3. Bubbling, Peeling, or Cracking Paint

 Paint problems are often blamed on age or poor prep, but hidden moisture is a common reason walls start to bubble, peel, or crack.
-When water gets into or behind drywall, it affects how well paint adheres to the surface.
+When water gets into or behind drywall, it affects how well paint or wallpaper adhere to the surface.
 Over time, the finish can begin lifting away, blistering, or splitting.

 Watch for patterns like these: